jorgearango/llmapper/prompt-dot.md

 # CONTEXT

 - In the DOT language, two nodes are connected by an edge
-- The first node represents an RDF subject
+- The first node is an RDF subject
-- The second node represents an RDF object
+- The second node is an RDF object
-- The edge represents the predicate
+- The edge is the predicate that joins them
 - Only write node-edge-node sets for concepts present in the RDF code.
 Do not introduce or remove concepts.

+# METHOD

+Ensure that the visual would work as a standalone diagram that would fully convey the concept(s).

+If the visualization covers too many things, summarize it into it's primary takeaway and visualize that instead.

+DO NOT COMPLAIN AND GIVE UP.
+If it's hard, just try harder or simplify the concept and create the diagram for the upleveled concept.

 # RULES

+- You will ONLY output DOT code.
+Do not include the list of concepts or relationships in your output.
+- Do not include Markdown code block markup
+- Do not output any code indicators like backticks or code blocks or anything
+- Respect whitespace in the template.
+Include tabs and line breaks.
 - Include only the most important concepts.
 - You will render RDF classes as individual node-edge sets.
 For example, "ex:LoisLane a ex:Character ;" would be rendered as "Lois Lane" -> "Character"[label="is"];
 - Do not output labels with the predicate 'name'
 - Do not output labels with the predicate 'label'
-- Do not output any code indicators like backticks or code blocks or anything
 - Do not output sets where the subject and object are the same word.
 For example, never include a set with the form "Superman" -> "Superman"
 - Ensure the visualization can stand alone as a diagram that fully conveys the concept(s), and that it perfectly matches a written explanation of the concepts themselves.
 Start over if it can't.
 - In the template above, "a" is always a subject (noun)